|

 3. Dogs on leashes may be used for trailing wounded game.

-4. For purposes other than hunting, dogs are allowed, but must be kept under physical restraint at all times. |
+4. Dogs are allowed during periods or in areas closed to hunting with dogs, but must be kept under physical restraint at all times.

-Camping: Allowed only at designated campsites and is managed by Florida Forest Service.
-See the “Florida Forest Service Rules and Information” section below for more information about camping. |
+Allowed by permit at designated campsites only and is managed by Florida Forest Service.
+See the “Florida Forest Service Rules and Information” section below for more information about camping.

-Bag and Possession Limits: A guest hunter must share the host’s bag limit, except bag limits specified as per person, and the host is responsible for violations that exceed the bag limit.
+A guest hunter must share the host’s bag limit for deer, turkey, and quail, except when these bag limits are specified as per person.
+The host is responsible for violations that exceed the bag limit.
 No person shall exceed statewide bag limits.

 1. Deer - No person shall exceed statewide bag limits.